williamsyy/LocalMAP/README.md

 **Our work has been published at the The 39th Annual AAAI Conference on Artificial Intelligence!**

-LocalMAP (Pairwise Controlled Manifold Approximation with Local Adjusted Graph) is a new dimensionality reduction algorithm that dynamically and locally adjusts the graph to address the challenges of getting suboptimal graph due to unreliable high-dimensional distances and the limited information extracted from the high-dimensional data.
+LocalMAP (Pairwise Controlled Manifold Approximation with Local Adjusted Graph) is a new dimensionality reduction algorithm that dynamically and locally adjusts the graph to address the challenges of getting a suboptimal graph due to unreliable high-dimensional distances and the limited information extracted from the high-dimensional data.

 Previous research within the Dimension Reduction (DR) methods often involves converting the original high-dimensional data into a graph.
 Each edge in the graph represents the similarity or dissimilarity between pairs of data points.
 However, this graph is frequently suboptimal due to unreliable high-dimensional distances and the limited information extracted from the high-dimensional data.
 Therefore, we introduce LocalMAP, a new dimensionality reduction algorithm that dynamically and locally adjusts the graph to address these challenges.
 LocalMAP is capable of identifying and separating real clusters within the data that other DR methods may overlook or combine.